ldtteam/MinecoloniesWiki/source/installation/multimc.md

 ![Instance Added](../../assets/images/installation/multimc-instance4.png)

-## Installing Minecolonies Mod Only
+## Installing MineColonies Mod Only

-Next up, we'll walk you through setting up your instance to play Minecolonies (or any other mod that uses Forge, the steps are the same).
+Next up, we'll walk you through setting up your instance to play MineColonies (or any other mod that uses Forge, the steps are the same).

-Before we get started, download Minecolonies from [this](https://minecraft.curseforge.com/projects/minecolonies) page, selecting the appropriate version.
+Before we get started, download MineColonies from [this](https://minecraft.curseforge.com/projects/minecolonies) page, selecting the appropriate version.

 Then, switch back over to MultiMC and click "Edit Instance".
 The button we are looking for is located here: